Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Backward error analysis

-so that $\widehat{\Phi}(A) = r_q^{2^s}(A_s)$ approximates $e^{A}$ to full accuracy in double precision arithmetic, in the backward error sense.
+so that $\widehat{\Phi}(A) = r_q^{2^s}(A_s)$ approximates $e^{A}$ to full accuracy in finite precision arithmetic, in the backward error sense.
 Lastly, $\theta_q \leq \nu_q$ for $q \leq 21$. \end{proposition} This result applies to the present approximation to the matrix exponential as it is computed in exactly the same way.
 However, the error analysis for the Gramian is more involved and shall be pursued in the following.
+As in~\cite{Higham2005}, algorithm parameters are tabulated for $u = 2^{-53}$, but the analysis can easily be adapted to a different choice of finite precision arithmetic.